David Riazanov: After the 1917 revolution

 Riazanov also edited the works of other authors including Diderot, Feuerbach, and Hegel.
 He was a member of the Commission for the Study of the October Revolution and of the Russian Communist Party, commonly known as Istpart.

-In 1929, Riazanov was elected to the Soviet Academy of Sciences.
+In 1929, Riazanov was elected to the Academy of Sciences of the Soviet Union.

 Personality

 Victor Serge described Riazonov as "stout, strong-featured, beard and moustache thick and white, attentive eyes, Olympian forehead, stormy temperament, ironic utterance..." and noted that "the leaders were a little afraid of his frank way of talking."

-He undoubtedly had a 'frank way of talking'.
-The US journalist, William Reswick, heard a rumour in Moscow - which may be apocryphal - that Riazonov once Stalin, to his face: "You recite passages from Marx like a dull schoolboy without knowing what they mean."
+He undoubtedly had a "frank way of talking."
+The US journalist, William Reswick, heard a rumor in Moscow - which may be apocryphal - that Riazanov once told Stalin to his face: "You recite passages from Marx like a dull schoolboy without knowing what they mean."
 Even if it was untrue, the fact that the story was being repeated shows that he had a reputation for having a sharp tongue.
+Historian Isaac Deutscher recounted another episode at a party meeting in which he derided Stalin with the words "Stop it Koba, don't make a fool of yourself.
+Everybody knows that theory is not exactly your field".

+In the same vein, György Lukács mentioned how Riazanov said to him, commenting on Lukács's falling-out with the Comintern in the late 1920s: "Ah-ha, you have been Cominterned."

 Addressing the Eleventh Party Congress in March 1922, after he had effectively been banned from political activity, Riazonov claimed: